 Deliverability measures the rate at which the emails you send reach the inboxes you send them to—rather than bouncing or landing in the spam folder.
 Good deliverability ratings are the result of incorporating audience management and email best practices, like authenticating your sending domain, only emailing people who have given you express permission to do so, and sending emails at a regular cadence.

 But maintaining a high deliverability rating also requires using an email service provider (ESP) that you can rely on—one with a high delivery rate, which measures the rate at which emails sent reach the servers that they're meant to.
-At more than 99%, Mailchimp has one of the highest delivery ratings in the market.
+At more than 99%, Mailchimp has one of the highest delivery ratings for transactional and marketing emails in the market.
 We talked with Mailchimp's Delivery team about what to look for in an ESP and what sets Mailchimp apart.

 Why is deliverability so important at Mailchimp?